 The Company has elected to be treated for U.S. federal income tax purposes as a RIC.
 As a RIC, the Company generally will not incur corporate-level U.S. federal income taxes on net ordinary income or capital gains that the Company timely distributes each taxable year as dividends to its stockholders.
 To qualify as a RIC in any taxable year, the Company must, among other things, satisfy certain source-of-income and asset diversification requirements.
 In addition, the Company must distribute an amount in each taxable year generally at least equal to 90% of its investment company taxable income, determined without regard to any deduction for dividends paid, in order to maintain its ability to be subject to taxation as a RIC.
-As a part of maintaining its RIC status, undistributed taxable income (subject to a 4% excise tax) pertaining to a given taxable year may be distributed up to 12 months subsequent to the end of that taxable year, provided such distributions are declared prior to the earlier of eight-and-one-half months after the close of that taxable year or the filing of the federal income tax return for such prior taxable year.
-In order to avoid the 4% excise tax, the Company needs to distribute, in respect of each calendar year an amount at least equal to the sum of (1) 98.0% of its net ordinary income (taking into account certain deferrals and elections) for the calendar year, (2) 98.2% of its capital gain in excess of capital loss, or capital gain net income, (adjusted for certain ordinary losses) for the one-year period ending October 31 in that calendar year (or, if the Company so elects for that calendar year) and (3) any net ordinary income and capital gain net income for preceding years that was not distributed with respect to such years and on which the Company incurred no U.S. federal income tax.
-For the taxable year ended December 31, 2015, the Company distributed \$3.8 million, or \$0.0615 per share, of its taxable income in 2016, prior to the filing of its federal income tax return for the 2015 taxable year.
-As a result, the Company was subject to a \$119,000 nondeductible excise tax for the 2015 taxable year.
-For the taxable year ended December 31, 2016, the Company distributed \$7.3 million, or \$0.099478 per share, of our taxable income in 2017, prior to the filing of our federal income tax return for our 2016 taxable year.
-As a result, the Company was subject to a 4% nondeductible federal excise tax liability of approximately \$246,000.
+As a part of maintaining its RIC status, undistributed taxable income (subject to a 4% nondeductible, U.S. federal excise tax) pertaining to a given taxable year may be distributed up to 12 months subsequent to the end of that taxable year, provided such distributions are declared prior to the earlier of eight-and-one-half months after the close of that taxable year or the filing of the U.S. federal income tax return for such prior taxable year.
+In order to avoid the imposition of the 4% nondeductible, U.S. federal excise tax, the Company needs to distribute, in respect of each calendar year dividends of an amount at least equal to the sum of (1) 98.0% of its net ordinary income (taking into account certain deferrals and elections) for the calendar year, (2) 98.2% of its capital gain in excess of capital loss, or capital gain net income, (adjusted for certain ordinary losses) for the one-year period generally ending October 31 in that calendar year (or, if the Company so elects for that calendar year) and (3) any net ordinary income and capital gain net income for preceding years that was not distributed with respect to such years and on which the Company incurred no U.S. federal income tax.
+For the taxable year ended December 31, 2015, the Company distributed \$3.8 million, or \$0.0615 per share, of its taxable income in 2016, prior to the filing of its U.S. federal income tax return for the 2015 taxable year.
+As a result, the Company was subject to a \$119,000 4% nondeductible, U.S. federal excise tax for the 2015 taxable year.
+For the taxable year ended December 31, 2016, the Company distributed \$7.3 million, or \$0.099478 per share, of its taxable income in 2017, prior to the filing of its U.S. federal income tax return for the 2016 taxable year.
+As a result, the Company was subject to a 4% nondeductible, U.S federal excise tax liability of approximately \$246,000.